 addition to quality residential outdoor fixtures.
 Many of the new concepts designed by the custom division inspired

 new designs for the residential market, thus introducing a new and finer line of interior fixtures.

-In 1982, ELA moved to its current manufacturing plant in the City of Industry, California.
-While continuing to
+In 1982, ELA moved to City of Industry, California.
+While continuing

 In 1990, ELA acquired its own foundry to accommodate the increasing demand of aluminum castings.
 Located just 125

 miles south of ELA in Tijuana, Mexico, Fundidora Cal operates with the utmost quality in mind.
 After a quality